ColtonWilson/README-Generator/README.md

 ## Contributing
 Submit bug and feature requests
 ## Tests
-No tsts were written for this project
+No tests were written for this project
 ## License
 Please see https://mit-license.org/ to get detailed information for this license